Cate-hub26/PeriodIQ/periodIQ_project/README.md

   "entry_count": 12
 }

-## 🧪 consistency_check
+## consistency_check

 ### Endpoint
-`POST /consistency-check/`
+`POST /api/consistency-check/`

 ### Description
-Analyzes the authenticated user's cycle data to detect irregular patterns and assess consistency.
+Analyzes the authenticated user's timestamps to detect irregular patterns and assess consistency.
 Returns a score and flags based on historical trends and defined thresholds.

 - Detects irregular cycles using variance and scoring logic
 - Flags entries that deviate from expected patterns